Get

 Treatment

-Because heart disease is a blanket term for conditions related to the heart, treatment will vary depending on the condition at hand.
-The veterinarian will do the proper testing needed to diagnose the specific heart condition and will treat it accordingly.
+Because heart disease is a blanket term for conditions related to the heart, the treatment will vary depending on the condition.
+The veterinarian will do the proper testing needed to diagnose the heart condition and treat it accordingly.

 3. Feline Lower Urinary Tract Disease (FLUTD)

-Feline lower urinary tract disease or FLUTD is a blanket term that covers a variety of disorders of the urinary system.
-These disorders can range from mild to severe, they can be caused by a variety of issues.
-The most common causes of feline urinary tract disease are inflammation, infection, urinary obstruction, and even diet.
+Feline lower urinary tract disease, or FLUTD, is a blanket term that covers a variety of disorders of the urinary system.
+The disorders can range from mild to severe, and several issues can cause them.
+The most common causes of feline urinary tract disease are inflammation, infections, urinary obstruction, and an improper diet.

-Feline lower urinary tract disease is relatively common in domesticated cats and is not considered an inherited health disorder for the Toyger specifically.
+Feline lower urinary tract disease is relatively common in domesticated cats and is not considered an inherited health disorder for the Toyger.

 Symptoms: